 The wild fish catch is effectively capped, leaving growth in sustainable aquaculture as the only way to meet rising global demand.
 Farmed finfish convert feed into body mass 7x more efficiently than cattle and sheep, while producing less than 1/10 the Co2 per kg of cattle and sheep.

-Clean Seas’ Spencer Gulf Kingfish sells at a premium to wild caught Kingfish thanks to its superior culinary qualities.
+Clean Seas’ Yellowtail Kingfish sells at a premium to wild caught Kingfish thanks to its superior culinary qualities.

 Fed by the currents from the Southern Ocean, the Spencer Gulf has some of the purest water in the world.
 It’s the perfect place to raise our Kingfish and we’re proud to call it home.
-Unique in Australia, the Spencer Gulf has no rivers feeding into it and no farmland surrounding it.
+Unique in Australia, the Spencer Gulf has no rivers feeding into it.
 This means there’s no risk of pollution or chemical run-off, so our fish are able to be raised in pristine, peaceful surroundings until they are ready for harvest.

 The Aquaculture Stewardship Council (ASC) is the world’s leading certification scheme for farmed seafood – known as aquaculture – and the ASC label only appears on food from farms that have been independently assessed and certified as being environmentally and socially responsible.
 ASC certification code: ASC-C-02593.